Evolix/chexpire/INSTALL.md

 ## Dependencies

-Execute `# bundle install` to install Ruby dependencies (including Rails itself).
+Execute `# bundle install` to install Ruby gems (including Rails itself).

-Execute `# yarn install` to install Javascript/NodeJS dependencies.
+Execute `# yarn install` to install Javascript/NodeJS packages.

+Depending on what is already installed on your OS or not, you might need to install a few system packages to be able to have everything working.

+### libsodium

+To use elliptic curve SSH keys, we need to have `libsodium` and its headers.
+* on Debian : `# apt install libsodium-dev`.
+* on macOS with Homebrew : `# brew install libsodium`.

 ## Rails configuration